dail8859/NotepadNext/README.md

 A restart is required for this to take effect.

+# Translations
+Translations are contributed by the community.
+All translations are managed using Crowdin at `https://crowdin.com/project/notepadnext`.
+If there is a language missing you would like to contribute, feel free to start a discussion on Crowdin.

 # Development
 Current development is done using QtCreator with the Microsoft Visual C++ (msvc) compiler.
 Qt 6.5 is the currently supported Qt version.
 Older versions of Qt are likely to work but are not tested.
 Any fixes for older versions will be accepted as long as they do not introduce complex fixes.
 This application is also known to build successfully on various Linux distributions and macOS.
 Other platforms/compilers should be usable with minor modifications.